bnnadi/confida-service/docs/PRODUCTION_QUICK_START.md

 ---

 **🎉 Congratulations!
-You now have a production-ready InterviewIQ Vector Database Integration running with intelligent semantic search capabilities!**
+You now have a production-ready Confida Vector Database Integration running with intelligent semantic search capabilities!**